tweibley/legate/.ai/TASKS.md

 > - [x] Example showing integration with Excon middleware (existing example reviewed)
 > - [x] Example showing custom authentication flows

-- [ ] **ID 15: Authentication Web UI Integration** (Priority: high)
+- [x] **ID 15: Authentication Web UI Integration** (Priority: high)
 > Dependencies: 5, 6, 7, 9, 10
 > Integrate the ADK Authentication system into the Web UI to provide developers with tools for configuring, testing, and debugging authentication schemes that agents use when making requests to external services.
-(Expanded into sub-tasks 15.1-15.6)
+(Expanded into sub-tasks 15.1-15.6 - ALL COMPLETE)

 - [x] **ID 15.1: Authentication Routes Infrastructure** (Priority: high)
 > Dependencies: 5, 6, 7, 9, 10